bbarni2020/Addiction-app/README.md

 **PIN View**: All on device.
 Features FaceID and Touch ID.
 ![PIN View](Screenshots/Picture%203.png)

 **Home Page**: With a calendar view, streak counter.
+The color of the day depends on the number of fails on that day.
 ![Home Page](Screenshots/Picture%201.png)

-**Settings Page**: Notification settings, FaceID/TouchID settings, PIN reset and much mnore.
+**Settings Page**: Notification settings, FaceID/TouchID settings, PIN reset and much more.
 ![Settings](Screenshots/Picture%202.png)

 **Demo Video**: [Video](https://youtu.be/xlinS3cq34w)